MissVeronica/UM-Additional-email-Recipients/README.md

 4. Additional Email Recipients - Send to both Extra and UM User email address - Click to send to both Extra e-mail and UM User email address
 5. Additional Email Recipients - Meta Key for Field additional cc: email - Enter the meta_key name for Form field value dependent for an additional cc: email
 6. Additional Email Recipients - Form Field value : Email address - Enter the relation for Form field values for an additional cc: email address colon separated and one pair per line
-7. Additional Email Recipients - Users with Role - Select one Role name for additional cc: or Bcc: email.
+7. Additional Email Recipients - Users with Roles - Select the Role names for additional cc: or Bcc: emails.
-8. Additional Email Recipients - Users with Role Bcc: - Click to send to Users with selected Role as Bcc: email, unclick for cc: email
+8. Additional Email Recipients - Users with Roles Bcc: - Click to send to Users with selected Roles as Bcc: email, unclick for cc: email

 ## Functions for all active UM Notification emails
 1. Settings number 1 and 2 for adding cc: and Bcc: emails.